Insality/druid/api/components/base/static_grid_api.md

 > at /druid/base/static_grid.lua

-The component for manage the nodes position in the grid with various options
+The component to manage the nodes position in the grid with various options.
+Created via `druid:new_grid()` (Static Grid).
+Prefer Layout for variable-size arrangements.

 ## Functions